 There are mixed opinions about women going to Hajj and Umrah with or without a Mahram.
 Some scholars are of the view that Hajj is not obligatory for a Muslim woman if she does not have a Mahram, even if she can afford the journey.
 Some scholars believe that women who do not possess Mahram and are able to afford the expenses, and then they should sponsor someone else to do Hajj in their place.

-According to the current Saudi rules and regulations a women under the age of 45 years cannot go for Umrah unless she is accompanied with her Mahram.
+According to the current Saudi rules and regulations, women under the age of 45 years cannot go for Umrah unless she is accompanied with her Mahram.
 Complete details of the relationship between the two should be provided with the applications.
-If a woman is 45 years old or older then she can go without a Mahram only if she is travelling with an organized group or family and she submits a notarized No Objection Certificate from her Mahram.
-There are certain instances when it is not allowed for a women to even leave Kingdom of Saudi Arabia without a Mahram.
-The rue of thumb in this case is, how their visa is issued.
+If a woman is 45 years old or older then she can go without a Mahram only if she is traveling with an organized group or family and she submits a notarized No Objection Certificate from her Mahram.
+There are certain instances when it is not allowed for a woman to even leave the Kingdom of Saudi Arabia without a Mahram.
+The rule of thumb, in this case, is, how their visa is issued.
 If the visa is issued with a mahram’s name on it, then she can not leave Saudi without that Mahram.
 This can happen in instances where flights are scheduled differently or the lady in question and her Mahram are planning to leave for two separate destinations.
-So, please consult us before booking your flights and making your package arrangements before travelling.
+So, please consult us before booking your flights and making your package arrangements before traveling.
 The minimum age for a mahram is 17 years to accompany any blood relative lady.
 If your Mahram is not in the country of your departure, you can book indirect flights to get together at a certain point before entering Saudi.
 Please remember again, that you need t leave together as well.
 The visa process in such cases is also complex.
-We ahve covered that in a separate post here.
+We have covered that in a separate post here.